ServerlessLife/serverless-spy/doc/web_console.md

 `--open <open>` - Open browser (optional, default: true)

-`--port` - A port on localhost where ServerlessSpy web console is accessible (optional, default: "3456")
+`--port` - A port on localhost where the ServerlessSpy web console is accessible (optional, default: "3456")